CRITICAL MISSING: 13-year-old girl from Northeast

-WASHINGTON — D.C. police are looking for a missing teen from Northeast.
+WASHINGTON — D.C. police are looking for a teenager missing from Northeast.

-Caylynn Blakeney was last seen in the 200 block of 45th Street Northeast on Saturday.
+Police said Zhi Cruz was last seen in the 600 block of Edgewood Street Northwest on Saturday.
+She was reported missing on Sunday.

-Police described her as a black female with medium brown hair.
-She's 4-foot-7, weighs 130 lbs and has brown eyes and blonde hair.
-She was last seen wearing black pants and a blue sweater with black and white Jordan shoes.
+Cruz is described as an African-American female with a medium brown complexion.
+She's 5-foot-6, weighs 138 lbs with black hair pulled back in a ponytail.
+Cruz has brown eyes, and was last seen wearing a blue jean jacket, blue shorts and black boots.

 Download the brand new WUSA9 app here.